aws/aws-connected-device-framework/source/packages/services/device-patcher/docs/integration-testing.md

 # DEVICE PATCHER INTEGRATION TESTING

-The integration testing of this module requires a EC2 Instance.
-We deploy one as needed as an EC2 instance.
+The integration testing of this module requires an EC2 instance.
 To simplify this process, a custom AMI and launch template is used.

 ## Device Patcher EC2 Instance (Ready For SSM (Ansible) Patch Deployments)